All Bookings are taken by telephone on +353 1 286 0919.

 In the private sessions a person learns at their own pace and has the opportunity to receive individual feedback which they can immediately incorporate into their riding.

 Some clients wish to have the personal experience that this type of teaching offers.
 A client may wish to improve on one or two elements of their riding they feel are lacking.
 In a private session the teachers will give you the skills and tools to improve and attain perfection in these areas.
 This may include balance, jumping, dressage, control and commands.

 You don’t need to buy any specialist equipment.

 We have helmets for all of our customers in the yard and back protectors for all kids.
 Please wear warm suitable clothing – unfortunately we can’t guarantee good weather!

-Riding boots, hiking boots, wellies, strong shoes with a heel.
-No stiletto heels.
-Wedge heels for girls are fine.
+Riding boots, hiking boots, wellies, strong shoes with a small heel.
+Runners, stiletto or high heeled shoes are not allowed.

 Fitted jeans, leggings.
 Baggy jeans or tracksuit bottoms will chafe and allow the stirrup leathers to pinch the inside of your legs.
 This can be very uncomfortable.